digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 by not revealing their identities to each other.
 At a high level, the mediator:

-- collects confirmation responses from participants,
+- collects mediator responses from participants,
 - validates them according to the Canton protocol,
-- computes the conclusions (approve / reject / timed out) according to the confirmation policy, and
+- computes the mediator verdict (approve / reject / timed out) according to the confirmation policy, and
 - sends the result message.

-Additionally, for auditability, the mediator persists every received message (containing informee information or confirmation responses) in long term storage and allows an auditor to retrieve messages from this storage.
+For auditability, the mediator also persists every finalized request together with its verdict in long-term storage and allows an auditor to retrieve messages from this storage.

 .. _overview-identity-manager: